alazaroc/blog-web-code/_posts/2022-03-16-how-to-create-infrastructure-with-cdk.md

 ![cdk-diff-no-changes](cdk-diff-no-changes.png)

-Now le's update the cdk code to generate some differences.
+Now let's update the CDK code to generate some differences.
 First of all, we have to open the project with our IDE (you can also do it with a notepad but...)

 ![cdk-code](cdk-code.png)

 This file contains the 2 AWS resources of my example, a queue (red) and a topic (yellow).
-I could add a new service but for simplicity, I will remove the topic (lines 15 to 17) and run the cdk diff again.
+I could add a new service but for simplicity, I will remove the topic (lines 15 to 17) and run the `cdk diff` again.

 ![cdk-code-2](cdk-code-2.png)